 - 1. The requirements for a Scoped Cultural Heritage Resource Impact Assessment may be scoped to the satisfaction of City staff and Heritage Guelph. - 2.
 A Scoped Cultural Heritage Resource Impact Assessment may be prepared in instances where the proponent can demonstrate, to the satisfaction of the City, in consultation with Heritage Guelph, that a particular proposal can proceed without negative impact on any cultural heritage resources or heritage attributes. - 3.
 The Scoped Cultural Heritage Resource Impact Assessment shall be conducted by a professional(s) qualified in the field of cultural heritage resources and according to the City's Cultural Heritage Resource Impact Assessment Guidelines. - 4.
-Heritage Guelph may assist in the review of Cultural Heritage Resource Impact Assessments or Scoped Cultural Heritage Resource Impact Assessments and provide recommendations to Council.
-The conservation and/or designation of any cultural heritage resource identified through the assessment may be a condition of a development approval by the City.
+Heritage Guelph may assist in the review of Cultural HeritageResource Impact Assessments or Scoped Cultural Heritage heritage resource identified through the assessment may be a condition of a development approval by the City.